Could your corporation be affected by the new dividend suspension rules?

 Contents

-Private corporations in Canada may no longer be able to temporarily defer income tax on certain investment income, under proposed dividend suspension rules.
-These rules, introduced in Federal Budget 2025, aim to restrict a corporation’s ability to recover refundable dividend tax on hand (RDTOH) until dividends have been paid to individual shareholders or otherwise out of the corporate group.
+Under the new dividend suspension rules, private corporations in Canada may no longer be able to defer income tax on investment income through dividends between corporations with staggered year-ends.
+These rules, introduced in Federal Budget 2025, restrict a corporation’s ability to recover refundable dividend tax on hand (RDTOH) until dividends have been paid to individual shareholders or otherwise out of the corporate group.

-Private corporations in Canada currently pay a high tax rate on investment income similar to the personal marginal rate.
-However, when that investment income is later paid out as taxable dividends, the corporation can recover a portion of this tax as RDTOH.
+Private corporations in Canada currently pay tax on investment income at rates comparable to the top personal marginal rate.
+However, when that income is paid out as taxable dividends, the corporation can recover a portion of this tax as RDTOH.
 In tiered corporate structures, dividends paid within the group can create timing mismatches that result in a temporary tax deferral.
-To address this, the federal government has proposed a new set of dividend suspension rules that restricts a corporation’s ability to recover RDTOH if insufficient dividends are paid out of the affiliated group on or after the original dividend payer’s corporate tax balance-due date.
+To address this, the federal government has introduced new dividend suspension rules that restricts a corporation’s ability to recover RDTOH if insufficient dividends are paid out of the affiliated group on or before the original dividend payer’s corporate tax balance-due date.

-If enacted, these rules will be effective for tax years beginning on or after November 4, 2025.
-Given the broad scope of the proposed rules, careful planning may be required to avoid unintended deferral or loss of RDTOH.
+The federal government released a Notice of Ways and Means Motion that includes new details on these rules on May 4, 2026.
+These rules will be effective for tax years beginning on or after November 4, 2025.
+Given the broad scope of the rules, careful planning may be required to avoid unintended deferral or loss of RDTOH.

-A dividend is considered a "suspended dividend" (i.e., not a taxable dividend) if both the following conditions are met:
+A dividend is considered a "suspended dividend" if all the following conditions are met:

 • The dividend is paid to an affiliated private corporation.